tanyaburke/ios-structs-classes-lab/README.md

 fred.weight = 999.2
 fred.homePlanet = "Mars"
 ```
+The last line of code will not run, homeplanet is declared as a immutable variable

 Fix the class definition for `Giant` in the space below so that it **does** work:

+class Giant {
+ var name: String = "Fred"
+ var weight: Double = 340.0
+ var homePlanet: String = "Earth"
+}

 ## Question 2